max-raney/product_carbon/README.md

 # product_carbon

-About the Project
-The Carbon Footprint Calculator is a browser extension designed to empower consumers with immediate insights into the environmental impact of their purchases.
-By evaluating products based on price, gross revenue, and company-specific emissions data, this tool calculates and displays the carbon footprint associated with each product as you shop online.
-Our mission is to promote sustainable purchasing decisions by making carbon emissions data accessible and understandable to everyone.
+project description:
+    project carbon is a browser extension that lets the user know the carbon emissions per dollar associated with an online product using a database of carbon emissions and gross revenue of major companies

+how to install and run
+    --

+how to use
+    --

+credits
+    --